melissagraham-create/manage-vaccinations-in-schools-guidance/app/guide/managing-schools.md

 You can do this through the link in your **Getting ready to use Mavis** email or by contacting <england.mavis@nhs.net>.

 > [!NOTE]
-> It’s important to include the correct unique reference numbers (URN) for each school on your list.
+> It’s important to include the correct unique reference number (URN) for each school on your list.
 Mavis gets the information it shows about schools (including which year groups attend the school) using the URNs you provide.

 If a school has multiple sites you can state that 1 URN covers multiple sites and provide the name and address where the vaccinations will take place in the list you send us.